godaddy-wordpress/block-unit-test/readme.txt

 == Changelog ==

-= 1.0.5, February 15, 2019 =
+= 1.0.6, February 15, 2019 =
+* Tweak: Add Media & Text block to the unit test
-* Tweak: Update the CoBlocks unit tests to support the new WordPress blocks
+* Tweak: Update the CoBlocks unit tests to support its new blocks
 * Tweak: Remove the deprecated subhead block
+* Tweak: Add support for WordPress 5.1

 = 1.0.5, November 03, 2018 =
 * Tweak: Update the CoBlocks and Gutenberg unit tests